egovernments/municipal-services/bpa-services/README.md

 - tl-services [Stakeholder Registration ( Registration process of Stakeholder is handled by this service)]

-- egov-user-event ( What’s New and Events )
+- user-event ( What’s New and Events )

 - filestore ( To store the documents uploaded by the user )